What is Teradata Query Rewriting? Top 6 Optimization Techniques Explained

 SELECT * FROM table2 WHERE month_id = 1 ;

-Further, we assume to have a check constraint on month_id, ensuring that table1 only contains month_id = 1 and table2 contains month_id = 2:
+We assume a check constraint on month_id to ensure that table1 only has month_id = 1 and table2 only has month_id = 2.

-The optimizer can safely rewrite the above query to:
+The optimizer can rewrite the query above safely to:

 SELECT * FROM table1 WHERE month_id = 1 ;